What Are Common AIDS Complications?

 Nervous System Complications of AIDS

 Many times people diagnosed with AIDS have mental status changes.
 There are several reasons for this.
-Sometimes people with have AIDS dementia.
+Sometimes people have AIDS dementia.

 AIDS Dementia Complex develops when brain cells die.
 Infection with HIV-1 can induce dementia despite the successful administration of life-prolonging highly active antiretroviral therapy.